Go back to main Articles Page

 Why sail Optimists?

 Many of the best living sailors around the world, including Jessica Watson, Paul Evstrom, and Ben Ainslie started their sailing careers as Opti sailors and it’s no coincidence.
-The Opti ecosystem offers a very unique learning opportunity in sailing that sailors are very unlikely to have a chance to experience again.
+100% of olympic sailing medalists at the 2024 Olympics started in Optis and 60% of them qualified for one or more International Optimist Championship events in their Opti career.
+The Opti ecosystem offers a unique learning opportunity that sailors are very unlikely to get in a different class.
+Furthermore, no other class, not even Lasers will offer them a similar experience again.

 1. Amazing race tactics experience.
-The size of the fleet (usually over 80 boats at any regional event, and over 200 at major regattas) provides a unique learning environment for race tactics and starts.
+The size and competitiveness of the fleet (usually 80+ boats at any regional event, 200+ at national, and 300+ at international events) provides a unique learning environment for race tactics and starts.
+Our national sailors routinely start on a line of 60-100 competitive boats.

 4. A much more affordable entry point.
 Opti sailors graduate from the class due to weight, height, or age.
 Therefore, there is a lively market of used Optis in the area handed down generation to generation.
 A used Opti in racing shape (no work needed, racing spars and blades) goes for under $3K (compared to $7K+ for a similar Laser).
 Also, there is a lively market to sell your boat when your sailor is ready for something else.